 On 9 November 1938, the Nazis initiated a campaign of hatred against the Jewish population in all Nazi territories.
 An estimated 91 Jews were killed, 30,000 arrested and 267 synagogues destroyed.
 Many shops and other Jewish businesses were destroyed and looted.

-This night became known as Kristallnacht (the Night of the Broken Glass), named after the smashed glass that covered the streets, from the windows of shops and synagogues that had been looted, burnt and vandalised during the attacks.
+The November Pogrom was formally known as Kristallnacht (the Night of the Broken Glass), named after the smashed glass that covered the streets, from the windows of shops and synagogues that had been looted, burnt and vandalised during the attacks.

 It was a night of vandalism, violence and persecution that many have since described as ‘the beginning of the Holocaust’.